 General and Administrative Expenses.
-General and administrative expenses for the three months ended September 30, 2016 decreased by \$51,000 as compared to the same period in 2015.
-We expect to incur substantial general and administrative expenses during the remainder of 2016 to support our planned increase in research and development activities and maintain activities associated with being a public company.
+The decrease in general and administrative expenses for the three months ended March 31, 2017 compared to the same period in 2016 was primarily due to a decrease in professional expenses.
+We expect our general and administrative expenses to increase in future periods to support our planned increase in research and development activities.

 Other income, net.
-The decrease in other income, net, for the three months ended September 30, 2016 compared to the same period in 2015 was primarily due to an increase of \$0.2 million in interest expense related to our long-term debt.
+The decrease in other income, net, for the three months ended March 31, 2017 compared to the same period in 2016 was primarily due to an increase of \$0.2 million in interest expense and a decrease of \$0.1 million in management fee income.